NC Arboretum Winter Lights

 • The event is wheelchair accessible

-• Food and beverages are available: The Cocoa Shack located in the Gardener’s Shed will sell hot cocoa, alcoholic beverages, and treats.
-The Bent Creek Bistro, located at the Education Center, will sell small snacks, hot cocoa, alcoholic beverages and s’more kits.
+• Food and beverages are available: The Cocoa Shack, in the Gardener’s Shed, will sell hot cocoa, alcoholic beverages, and treats.
+The Bent Creek Bistro, at the Education Center, will sell small snacks, hot cocoa, alcoholic beverages and s’more kits.
+For 2025 there was also a vendor near the parking area.

 Tips from us:

-• Dress warm and in layers, it can be very cold during the event.
+• Dress warm and in layers, it can be very cold and windy during the event.

 • There is a lovely Christmas store in the Education Center full of unique and beautiful items

-• Food, drinks, and snacks are also available, including hot chocolate!
+• Food, drinks, and snacks are also available, including hot chocolate (and beer)!

 • Facing the Arboretum (you'll see the lights), we've found the easiest way to see all the lights is from the right side near the Education Center.
 You can then walk down to the Baker Visitor Center from there.